Alfresco/docs-activiti-enterprise/docs/administrator/deploy/helm.md

 	```

 ## Set Helm chart values
-The Helm chart values require updating to point to the correct custom images and Kubernetes namespace.
+The Helm chart values require updating to point to the correct custom image and Kubernetes namespace.

 1. Clone the Helm chart: